annotation/text-fabric/tf/docs/writing/hebrew.md

 !!! abstract "Details"
     These signs occur in the Dead Sea scrolls.
-    We represent them with conventional Hebrew characters for numbers and use the geresh accent or another accent to mark the letter as a numeral.
+    We represent them with conventional Hebrew characters for numbers and use the `geresh` accent or another accent to mark the letter as a numeral.

-    The ETCBC codes are obtained by translating back from the unicode.
+    The ETCBC codes are obtained by translating back from the UNICODE.

 <table class="chars" summary="numerals">
     <thead>